-Due to the significant uncertainty surrounding the duration of the COVID-19 pandemic and the speed of the economic recovery thereafter, the total extent of the impact on the estimated economic output was calculated for a number of scenarios, under different assumptions for the duration of the tourism lockout,4 hotel occupancy rates, (direct tourism) employment levels, and tourism activities.
+Due to the significant uncertainty surrounding the duration of the COVID-19 pandemic and the speed of the economic recovery thereafter, the total extent of the impact on the estimated economic output was recalculated for a number of scenarios, under different assumptions for the duration of the tourism lockout,4 hotel occupancy rates, (direct tourism) employment levels, and tourism activities.

-The CBA worked out a pre COVID-19 scenario, for the purpose of comparison, as well as three post COVID-19 scenarios5.
+The CBA worked out a pre COVID-19 scenario for the purpose of comparison, as well as three post COVID-19 scenarios5.

 - 1. Pre COVID-19 No health pandemic and economic crisis: under this scenario, GDP growth was estimated under conditions without the occurrence of the COVID-19 pandemic. - 2.
-Scenario A Quick Recovery: under this scenario, there is no significant tourism activity for a period of 3 months, followed by a relatively quick recovery of hotel occupancy rates and tourism employment in the third and fourth quarters of 2020.
+Scenario A Quick Recovery: under this scenario, there is no significant tourism activity for a period of 3 months, followed by a relatively slow recovery of hotel occupancy rates and tourism employment in the third and fourth quarters of 2020.
 It is assumed that the government provides an Afl.
-950 monthly allowance to those who lost their jobs due to the crisis for the duration of limited tourism activity.
+950 monthly allowance to those who lost their jobs due to the crisis for the duration of 6 months.
+In addition, 60.0 percent of the salary of workers of companies that have lost at least 25.0 percent of revenues due to the crisis is subsidized.
 Also, savings held by households will partially supplement private consumption during this period. - 3.
 Scenario B Slow Recovery: in this scenario, there is no significant tourism activity for a period of 6 months with an increase in the number of job losses in the second and third quarter, and a slower recovery in hotel occupancy and tourism-related employment levels in the fourth quarter of 2020.
 The government provides an Afl.
-950 monthly allowance to the unemployed due to the crisis for the duration of limited tourism activity.
+950 monthly allowance to the unemployed due to the crisis for the duration of 6 months, and subsidizes the salary of workers of companies that have lost at least 25.0 percent of revenues due to the crisis with 60.0 percent.
 Household savings are assumed to partially supplement private consumption during this period. - 4.
 Scenario C Lingering Recovery: under this scenario, there is no significant tourism activity for the remainder of 2020, with the job loss just slightly more severe than in scenario B as the assumption is that most direct jobs will be lost during the second and third quarters of 2020, and the recovery is limited in the fourth quarter under scenario B. The government will provide an Afl.
-950 monthly allowance to all those who become unemployed due to the crisis for the duration of limited tourism activity.
-Similar to previous scenarios, savings held by households are expected to partially supplement private consumption during this period.
+950 monthly allowance to all those who become unemployed due to the crisis for the duration of 6 months, as well as subsidize the salary of the employees of companies that have lost more than 25.0 percent of revenues.
+Furthermore, similar to previous scenarios, savings held by households are expected to partially supplement private consumption during this period.

-4 At the time of publication, the government of Aruba announced that the tourism lockout that started on March 17, 2020 would be lifted in phases starting on June 15, 2020.
+4 At the time of publication, the government of Aruba announced that the tourism lockout that started on March 17, 2020, would be lifted in phases starting on June 15, 2020.

-5 The loan subsidy was not taken into account during this forecasting round.
+5 The salary subsidy has been taken into account during this forecasting round.